 These plans are much more than words on a page.
 They are calls to action that members of the Flinders community then set about making happen with specific projects and initiatives.

-The Flinders Whole-of-University Wellbeing Strategic Plan 2022-2025 sets out 4 key objectives.
-Think of them as key areas for action.
+So, the Flinders Whole-of-University Wellbeing Strategic Plan 2022-2025 goes further to outline 4 key objectives.
+Think of them as key areas for action – ways to coordinate and integrate the many things that are already happening.

 - Better coordinate all the excellent wellbeing initiatives we have running here at Flinders and do this with students as partners.